Sponsored Links

 The efficiency of an exhaust hood can be improved by adding an internal plate.

-The required air volume for an exhaust hood with a plate can in general be reduced to approximately 80% compared to an exhaust hood without a plate.
+The required air volume for an exhaust hood with an internal plate can in general be reduced to approximately 80% compared to an exhaust hood without a plate.

 The exhaust hood efficiency can be further improved by adding side walls.